We are transitioning to a 15-minute electricity market

 Starting November 1, spot prices and commission fees will be itemized separately on the invoices for our Exchange Electricity and small-scale production contracts.

 Exchange electricity customers who do not yet have a meter that supports 15-minute metering will continue to receive consumption data with hourly accuracy.
-Billing will use the electricity exchange’s 15-minute prices, and hourly consumption will be evenly divided into four quarters.
+Billing is based on the electricity exchange’s 15-minute prices, and hourly consumption will be evenly divided into four quarters.

 Which consumer electricity contract types are affected by 15-minute metering?